-Howard Spivak, MD is currently the Deputy Director and Chief of Staff at the National Institute of Justice at the US Department of Justice.
+Howard Spivak, MD was the Deputy Director and Chief of Staff at the National Institute of Justice at the US Department of Justice.
 Before joining NIJ, he was Director of the Division of Violence Prevention at the National Center for Injury Prevention and Control, Centers for Disease Control.

 Dr. Spivak began his career as Director of Adolescent Services for the City of Boston, during which he cofounded the first community-based public health youth violence prevention program in the nation.
 He moved on to become the Deputy Commissioner of the Massachusetts Department of Public Health, where he was in charge of all prevention and community oriented programs in the department, and among other activities developed the first office for violence prevention at the state level and advanced the funding of the first school-based health centers in MA.